jenkinsci/oss-symbols-api-plugin/README.md

 ## Usage

-This plugin provides some tools logo of common OpenSource tools also known as "symbols", for your Jenkins plugins.
+This plugin provides some tools logo of common IT tools also known as "symbols", for your Jenkins plugins.

 Source of the SVG are from